 As stated in the Covenant Ordinance, the City may issue Non-Self Sufficient Debt (including Additional Bonds) if it has complied with the requirements of the Covenant Ordinance.
-The following table shows the Maximum Annual Debt Service of the City's Non-Self Sufficient Debt (which includes Outstanding Bonds and Covenant Obligations), as a percentage of Covenant Revenues for each of the past five Fiscal Years ended September 30th of the applicable years.
+The following table shows the Maximum Annual Debt Service of the City's Non-Self Sufficient Debt (which includes Outstanding Bonds and Covenant Obligations), as a percentage of Covenant Revenues for each of the past five Fiscal Years.